-So who do you listen to?
+So, who do you listen to?

-Table of Contents:
+Table of Contents

 We’ll explain more in detail below.

-When to start sleep training your baby?
+What age should you start sleep training your baby?

-1. The Cry It Out Method
+The Cry It Out Method

 Why the Cry It Out Method didn’t work for us